dotnet/corefx/Documentation/building/manually-building.md

 # Build and run your .NET Core application with csc and CoreRun

-This tutorial describes how to build and run an application that targets self-compiled .NET Core binaries.
-We won't be using Visual Studio,  the .NET Core SDK Host (`dotnet.exe`), nor a C# project file (`*.csproj`).
+This tutorial describes how to build and run an application that targets self-compiled .NET Core binaries without using Visual Studio,  the .NET Core SDK Host (`dotnet.exe`) or a C# project file (`*.csproj`).
 Follow these steps to quickly validate changes you made in the product e.g. by running benchmarks or tests on it.
-Don't consider using these instructions for production scenarios.
-At the time of writing required tools like `csc` are not accessible on Unix/MacOS machines, therefore make sure to __use a Windows environment__.
+Don't consider using these instructions for production scenarios!
+At the time of writing, required tools like `csc` are not accessible on Unix/MacOS machines, therefore make sure to __use a Windows environment__.

 Use the `Developer Command Prompt for VS 2017` which is necessary for building .NET Core and later for using `csc`.